Breaking News: Kier Starmer back in quarantine

 “Keir was already doing daily tests and tested negative this morning.
 He will continue to take daily tests.”

-The Labour Party has confirmed this will be the fourth time their Sit Kier has had to isolate since the pandemic began.
+The Labour Party has confirmed this will be the fourth time their Sir Kier has had to isolate since the pandemic began, Sky News reports.

+The news comes a couple of days after the Prime Minister and Chancellor Rishi Sunak are self-isolating in a government U-turn.

+In a total U-turn, the Prime Minister and the Chancellor will now self-isolate and follow the rules that everyday people have to follow too.
+They both came in contract with Health Secretary Sajid Javid, who has now tested positive for the potentially deadly virus.